v3I4r10/v3I4r10.github.io/_posts/2023-12-28-Introduction to hooking with Frida.md

 tags: Frida Hooking
 categories: Mobile Android
 ---
 In this entry I will try to explain the of hooking in mobile applications.
-This is technique employed to intercept and modify the behavior of functions.
+This is a technique employed to intercept and modify the behavior of functions.
 For this tests I will be using Frida, an open-source toolkit to inject their scripts into running processes, enabling real-time manipulation and analysis.

 ![Frida.png](/assets/img/screenshots/hooking_frida/Frida.png)